-Due to the more complex nature of larger-scale businesses with big sites, businesses can be more complex in the way energy use is recorded.
-Advanced Smart meters are available for this purpose and send half-hourly meter readings to the supplier, ensuring high accuracy of energy used.
+Due to the more complex nature of larger-scale businesses with big sites, their energy recordings aren’t so straightforward.
+Advanced Smart meters are available for this purpose.
+They send half-hourly meter readings to the supplier, ensuring high accuracy of energy used.

 These meters display how much gas or electric you’re using at any given time.
-It will show the amount of energy in kilowatts (kW) and the amount of money being spent at the current time.
-It will also show a level in red, amber or green that indicates whether what you’re using is a low or high amount of energy.
-This means you can get a good idea of how much energy certain appliances use.
-But more than this, you can also see where there is excessive energy being used, although this does not alleviate the necessity of having a dedicated energy savings survey carried out by a professional business energy consultant.
+It shows how much money you’re spending and the amount of energy in kilowatts (kW) being used.
+To show whether what you’re using is a low or high amount of energy, a red, amber or green indicator will show.
+This means you can get a good idea of whether you’re using a low or high amount.
+But more than this, you can also see where there is excessive energy being used.
+However, this doesn’t stop the need for having a business energy consultant carry out a detailed energy survey.

 Did you leave some lights on in another room?
-Has a laptop been left on standby?
+Did someone leave a laptop on standby?

 There may be energy being used for something you’re not aware of.
-By checking all devices in the office, you can quickly switch off whatever isn’t being used and save on the energy.
+By checking all office devices and sockets, you can quickly switch off whatever isn’t being used.
 This would only be possible in a small business office environment.

 Pay the Right Amount

 A business can’t afford to have costs for something it hasn’t used.
 It’s just the same with your energy.
-As your business energy usage is recorded and sent to your supplier regularly, it means you’ll always be charged the right amount.
-Forget about being sent an estimated bill until you send a meter reading – you’ll only be paying for what you’ve used.
-A caveat to that is that all these types of meters are reliant upon a mobile signal to transmit the information back to the data collector so if your meter installation is located in a dead signal area an addition piece of equipment or antenna may be required, again your energy consultancy will be able to advise you with this.
+The meter records your business’ energy usage and sends it to your supplier regularly.
+This way, you can be charged the right amount.
+It saves you more time than tracking the meter reading yourself.
+You’ll only be paying for what you’ve used, which is more efficient.
+The downside to this is that these meters are reliant upon a mobile signal, which transmits the information back to the data collector.
+This means you’ll need an extra antenna if your meter installation is in a dead signal area.
+Again, your energy consultancy will be able to advise you with this.

 Want to explore how you can save money with a Smart meter in your business?
 Want to find out which suppliers may benefit you?
-A business energy consultant can save you the trouble of calling different suppliers – it can provide tailored guidance based on what your business needs, exploring the right suppliers for you and those that are currently offering to install Smart meters.
+A business energy consultant can save you the trouble of calling different suppliers.
+It can provide tailored guidance based on what your business needs, exploring the right suppliers for you and those that are installing Smart meters.